one-and-only/EZCompile-PHP/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Issue Report
+name: Bug report
-about: Create an Issue Report to Help Us Resolve Your Problem.
+about: Create a report to help us improve
-title: "[ISSUE]"
+title: ''
-labels: issue
+labels: ''
-assignees: one-and-only
+assignees: ''

 ---